DataVisHub/gojs-course/lessons/lesson-03-link-templates.md

   );
 ```

-Note, that we've used the `ofObject` binding to retrieve the entire link object.
+Note that we've used the `ofObject` binding to retrieve the entire link object.
 From there we can retrieve information about the node to which the link points and obtain the nodes data.

-Another important consideration is that if the `birthYear` changes, the binding won't trigger automatically.
-This happens because it doesn't depend on the link data and the reference to `toNode` remains unchanged.
+Another important consideration is that if `birthYear` changes, the binding won't trigger automatically.
+This happens because it doesn't depend on the link data, and the reference to `toNode` remains unchanged.
 To fix that, we would need to update the bindings on connected links manually.

 ``` javascript
 link.updateTargetBindings("toNode");
 ```

-We'll skip that for now as the birth year won't change, but it's something we should be aware of.
+We'll skip that for now, as the birth year won't change, but it's something we should be aware of.

 ![Template 5](../assets/lesson-3/link-template-5.png)

-Finally, let's use the knowledge from the previous lesson and add some styling to the birth year block.
+Finally, let's use our knowledge from the previous lesson and add some styling to the birth year block.

 ``` javascript
 //link-template.ts